 Unfortunately, the system doesn't always work that well.
 Many crimes are not detected, many not reported, and often there isn't enough evidence for an arrest, or, even if an arrest is made, charges are later dropped.
-See the "Crime Funnel" at our class homepage.
 Additionally, differences in prosecution, based on a variety of factors, can lead to even more inequities in a system that promotes "justice for all."
 And our corrections system may do a good job of keeping the convicted off the streets, but, unfortunately, not much correcting of behavior goes on.

 We have a very high recidivism rate.
 The "recidivism rate" refers to how many of those released after serving their sentence are rearrested.
 Estimates are that two-thirds of those who are released from prison will be going back.